lihuaibei7951/C-2graph/README.md

 ## 2. Quick Start

-Before running it, some softwares must be installed, which is beyond the scope of this document.
+This section will guide you through the installation and usage of C-2graph.
+Before running the program, certain software dependencies must be installed, which are outlined below.
 ### 2.1 Requirements
-nvcc-version = 10.1
+nvcc-version >= 11.6
 gcc/g++ 7.5
 ### 2.2 Compilation
+Once the prerequisites are met, follow these steps to compile the C-2graph project:
 ```bash
 git clone https://github.com/lihuaibei7951/C-2graph.git --recursive
 cd C-2graph